Project duration

 Interaction

-On the platform, finding the menu options were challenging, which occasionally caused users to be confused.
+On the platform, finding the menu options was challenging, which occasionally caused users to be confused.

 Bring the "Workspaces" menu option to the left bar (similar to Databricks).